-- work (rather than merely to comment on the general character or promise of the candidate - ii. to compare the candidate's scholarly or professional contributions with those of national or international leaders in the candidate's field who are at a comparable career stage - iii. to provide information, when possible, about the candidate's teaching effectiveness - iv. if helpful, to comment on whether the candidate would be granted tenure and/or promotion in the reviewer's own institution - v. to indicate whether his/her letter of evaluation is to be held confidential or whether the candidate may read it either as it stands or with all identification of source and writer expunged.
+- i) To include specific evaluation of the candidate's scholarly or professional achievements, especially with reference to the candidate's most recent work (rather than merely to comment on the general character or promise of the candidate - ii) To compare the candidate's scholarly or professional contributions with those of national or international leaders in the candidate's field who are at a comparable career stage - iii) To provide information, when possible, about the candidate's teaching effectiveness - iv) To indicate whether his/her letter of evaluation is to be held confidential or whether the candidate may read it either as it stands or with all identification of source and writer expunged.
 Prospective writers must be told that confidentiality will be maintained unless they explicitly specify otherwise.
+A disclosure form will also be provided to the referee for this purpose. - e) All letters soliciting opinions from outside authorities, all responses received from them, (including those who decline or are unable to write), and all solicited letters (those contributed under these procedures) from within the University must be included in the file. - f) For internal cases (and if possible for external cases as well), signed letters on teaching shall be included.
+The Promotion Review Committee should solicit opinions from colleagues, from past or present departmental directors of graduate or undergraduate studies and from graduate or undergraduate students who have been taught by the candidate.
+In requesting letters from students, the Promotion Review Committee should be careful not to place a student in a